madslaz/Burp-Suite-Certified-Practitioner/Cross-site_scripting.md

 ![image](https://github.com/user-attachments/assets/21a1f18f-9fc9-4463-8adb-f73ca2c00666)

+## DOM XSS in jQuery selector sink using a hashchange event

 ## Miscellaneous Notes
 - Chrome version 92 onward, cross-origin iframes are prevented from calling `alert()`.
 PoC payload needs to be altered, so using something like print() function.
 - A source is a JS property that accepts data that is potentially attacker-controlled.
 An example of a source is the `location.search` property because it reads input from the query string, which is relatively simple for an attacker to control.